Political Science 101- Introduction to American Politics » Spring 2021 » Chapter 10 Post Test

 C. The Democratic Party requires that state presidential primaries allocate delegates on the basis of a winner-take-all system, while the Republican Party does not.

-D. The Republican Party requires a two-thirds majority vote in a state to secure delegates, while the Democratic Party does not.
+D. The Republican Party requires that state presidential primaries allocate delegates on the basis of proportional representation, while the Democratic Party does not.

 Question #45